BigWigsMods/oRA3/modules/Cooldowns/README.md

-# oRA3 Cooldowns Developer Notes
+# Cooldowns API for Displays

 This is a quick overview of how to get a new display to work with oRA3.